2.3.5 |

 Gender-centered exclusivism (X.582.0) is the interfactorial

-preoccupation with the distinction male/female.
-It also stands
+obsession or sentimental preoccupation with the distinction male/female.

-facets of inclusivity: the traditional so-called 'neuter' use of
+and the two facets of inclusivity: the traditional so-called 'neuter' use

 reactionary use of she instead of he for human beings in